Leundo/Leundo/README.md

 >
 > That autumn Sunday evening it was pinball that claimed my attention.

+## Projects

+- Onsplayer+

+  A macOS application for running visual novels written with NScripter.
+Scheduled release on iOS.

 ## Education

 - MSc in Computer Technology, 2025